fragallia/run_rabbit_run/README.md

 end
 ```

 Sometimes we need to have workers which does something and shuts down.
 For example send some messages and end the process.
-It is possible if you set `processes` to **zero** for the worker in config file and run `stop` command at the end of the worker script file.
+It is possible if you set `processes` to **0** for the worker in config file.
 If the `processes` count is set to number bigger than **0** then master will run the process again after it finishes.

 __config/rrr.rb__